 Official Statement from Disney

-Here is the original official statement from Disney about the closure of Walt Disney World and the other parks:
+Here is the latest official statement from Disney about the closure of Walt Disney World and the other parks:

 We expect more statements in the coming days so stay tuned for those.

 Starting on Sunday, March 15, all the Disney World theme parks were temporarily closed and will remain that way indefinitely.
 This includes:

 - Disney’s Hollywood Studios

 The water parks, Typhoon Lagoon and Blizzard Beach are also closed.